The 42 Best Christmas Light Shows That Will Totally Wow You in 2025

 Kimberly Brotherman/Getty Images

 Equal parts carnival and Christmas light show, the Austin Trail of Lights is a long-running Texas holiday tradition.
-For its 57th year, and for the second year in a row, guests will enjoy the lights from the comfort of their own vehicles, with tickets being timed to keep the magic alive and everyone safe.
 More than two million lights create the 70 displays, lighted tunnels, and 90 lighted trees in this beautiful downtown park.
 We guess even the holiday magic is bigger in Texas!

 Learn More